What Is Area Median Income (AMI)?

 Area median income — often referred to as simply AMI — is a key metric in affordable housing.
 Area median income is defined as the midpoint of a specific area’s income distribution and is calculated on an annual basis by the Department of Housing and Urban Development.
 HUD refers to the figure as MFI, or median family income, based on a four-person household.

-Why is AMI important?
+Why Is AMI important?

 This metric is important because many of HUD’s housing programs are based on the value for a metropolitan statistical area or MSA, impacting renter eligibility determinations among other uses.
 Because the HUD figure is tied to a four-person household, these values are not absolute and can be adjusted depending on the size of a household.
 For an affordable housing community which reserves units for households earning 50% of AMI, a two-person household would have a lower threshold than a five-person household, for example.